-Finding the perfect location for filming is important.
+Finding the perfect location for filming is extremely important!

-Period pieces including Anne of Green Gables, Road to Avonlea and Wind At My Back require a certain setting that will fit an older time period.
+Period pieces including Anne of Green Gables, Road to Avonlea, and Wind At My Back require a certain setting that will fit an older time period.
 Although many of the scenic shots in these films were taken in Prince Edward Island, other places in Canada worked perfectly to present the story.
-Here is a top 10 iconic filming locations list from the Anne of Green Gables Films:

 This iconic white and green farmhouse was built in the 1850s and was used in all of the Anne of Green Gables films and in Road to Avonlea.
 The veranda railing and white picket fence were put up by Sullivan Entertainment during filming.

 Pickering Museum Village is the largest living historical pioneer village in Durham Region, with 19 heritage buildings.
 The Cole House was where Anne walked the ridgepole of a roof.
-The interior of the Oddfellows Hall was used as the Carmody Town Hall, where Anne attends her first ball, and the Blacksmith Shop was the Spurgeon Farm and can be seen in the background of Mr. Philips' departure.
+The interior of the Oddfellows Hall was used as the Carmody Town Hall where Anne attends her first ball, and the Blacksmith Shop was the Spurgeon Farm.
+It can be seen in the background of Mr. Philips' departure.

 PRINCE EDWARD ISLAND, CANADA

 Seacow Head Lighthouse is one of the most well-known symbols of Anne of Green Gables and Road to Avonlea.
 It is one of the oldest structures on P.E.I. and stands 18.3 meters tall.
 The name "Seacow Head" is in reference to the formerly abundant walrus population in nearby waters.
-The lighthouse was made automated on November 12, 1959, and the keeper's dwelling was sold on March 7, 1960 and removed from the site.
+The lighthouse was made automated on November 12, 1959.
+The keeper's dwelling was sold on March 7, 1960 and removed from the site.

 DALVAY, PRINCE EDWARD ISLAND

-The Spadina Museum, opened in 1984 is one of 10 historical sites operated by the City of Toronto.
+The Spadina Museum opened in 1984 and is one of ten historical sites operated by the City of Toronto.
 It was home to three generations of the Austin family.
 This house illustrated the evolution of styles from mid-Victorian to 1930s.
 Both the interiors and exteriors were used as Beechwood, the home of Aunt Josephine Barry.

 PRINCE EDWARD ISLAND, CANADA

-The village of North Rustico founded in 1790, exists around a small natural harbour along the Gulf of the St. Lawrence Coast.
+The village of North Rustico was founded in 1790.
+It is near a small, natural harbour along the Gulf of the St. Lawrence Coast.
 The region was once home to Acadians who fled British capture and deportation during the Seven Years' War.
-During the 19th and 20th centuries, the population became predominantly English, Scottish and Irish, although some of the Acadian culture still remains.
+Throughout the 19th and 20th centuries, the population became predominantly English, Scottish, and Irish, although some of the Acadian culture still remains.

-This rough-hewn footbridge was used many times in Anne of Green Gables, Anne of Avonlea and A New Beginning, including the scene where Anne nearly drowns while pretending to be the Lily Maid.
+This rough-hewn footbridge was used many times in Anne of Green Gables, Anne of Avonlea, and Anne of Green Gables: A New Beginning, including the iconic scene where Anne nearly drowns while pretending to be the Lady of Shalott.
 The original bridge became unsafe and it had to be replaced, but the new bridge is identical to the one used in the films.

 This mansion appeared as Maplehurst in Anne of Green Gables: The Sequel.
 It was built in 1860 by Senator John Macdonald, and the building is currently the campus of a co-ed private school.
 The Victorian domestic architecture and interior designs at De La Salle College "Oaklands" were a perfect fit for The Sequel and The Piano Man's Daughter.